 - Gain more control over pricing and promotions.
 During peak demand, an eCommerce B2B system enables CPGs to supply customers with the most accurate inventory and shipping information, increasing the odds of purchase.

 - Maximize your marketing spend.
 By embracing digital over OOH (out-of-home) advertising, brands quickly and easily adjust their marketing strategies.
 Use split testing and A/B testing to identify your best performing buys.

-CRM, PIM, and ERP systems, when combined with eCommerce solutions increase operational efficiency, decrease order errors, and simplify common back-office functions.
+CRM, PIM eCommerce, and ERP systems, when combined with digital commerce solutions, increase operational efficiency, decrease order errors, and simplify common back-office functions.
 Sales staff spend less time on error-prone manual data entry, and more time helping customers.
 A CPG eCommerce strategy can offer the following advantages: